-THE fact that Jokic got a new extension isn’t surprising. the former second-round pick is spearheading the young Nuggets up the standings and they came within an inch of qualifying for playoff action last season.
+THE fact that Jokic got a new extension isn’t surprising.
+The former second-round pick is spearheading this young Denver side up the standings and they came within an inch of qualifying for playoff action last season.
 As an integral part of their nucleus he needed to be paid and making room for him now is as good a time as any.
 It’s no secret that the path to a good rebuild is fueled by the draft and hitting on draft picks is crucial in pro sports.
 However, extending the right players after drafting them is sometimes even more important.

 DENVER already owes Paul Milsap and Gary Harris a ton of money, but they do have a few expiring contracts coming up too.
 Potentially losing Wilson Chandler ($12.8mil) and Kenneth Faried ($13.7mil) from their books would ease the pressure and allow them to also resign Jamal Murray, keeping the young parts of their team intact.
 It, of course, helps that Michael Porter Jr is on a rookie contract too.